jboero/blocate/README.md

 # Blocate
 A Q&amp;D slocate/mlocate alternative which provides basic fs indexing and search via SQLite.
 Highly customizable.
-Files and folders can be added to and index individually or in bulk via the bindex script.
+Files and folders can be added to an index individually or in bulk via the bindex script.
 The `find` command can be used to do specific index builds, by filename, type, size, etc.  Directory indexing does parallel iteration over a `find` search result to index subdirectories.
 It does not include files by default.
 Sqlite file index requires no special permissions or ownership and defaults to current user ownership and umask.